janerikcarlsen/fpl-cli/README.md

 ![fpl league](docs/img/fpl_league.png?raw=true "fpl league")

 ## Get live league standings
 Returns live league standings for a single league, where all teams score are updated in real time based on live score data.
-This one is a separate action from the `fpl league` action because it requires ~2 API calls for each team in the league and is therefore significantly slower (~3-5 seconds for a league of about 20 teams, depending on response times from Fantasy Premier League API).
+This one is a separate action from the `fpl league` action because it requires ~2 API calls for each team in the league and is therefore slower (~1-10 seconds depending on league size and response times from Fantasy Premier League API).

 ![fpl liveleague](docs/img/fpl_liveleague.png?raw=true "fpl liveleague")